batoorsohail/dojo-blog/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [JavaScript Mastery](https://www.youtube.com/watch?v=tS7upsfuxmo) YouTube channel for their amazing tutorial.
+I would like to thank everyone who helped me during this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>